Alkaloids, Kratom Guides

 Which Kratom Strains Are Highest in 9-Hydroxycorynantheidine?

-9-Hydroxycorynantheidine is a partial mu-opioid receptor agonist, which means it’s an effective pain reliever [1, 2].
+9-Hydroxycorynantheidine is a partial mu-opioid receptor agonist, which means it’s an effective solution against physical discomfort [1, 2].
 Most of the time, the specific levels of alkaloids in different kratom strains aren’t known, as the focus is on the two most prominent kratom alkaloids, mitragynine, and 7-hydroxymitragynine.

-However, since 9-hydroxycorynantheidine is considered a pain reliever, it’s safe to assume that strains that provide the most pain relief are highest in this alkaloid.
-Red vein strains are generally best for pain relief, so they likely have the highest concentration of 9-hydroxycorynantheidine.
+However, since 9-hydroxycorynantheidine works on physical tension, it’s safe to assume that strains that provide the best relief are highest in this alkaloid.
+Red vein strains are generally best at relief, so they likely have the highest concentration of 9-hydroxycorynantheidine.
 Some of the most potent red kratom strains include Red Maeng Da kratom, Red Borneo kratom, and Red Bali kratom.

 What Other Plants Contain 9-Hydroxycorynantheidine?